tendermint/liquidity/x/liquidity/spec/03_state_transitions.md

 ## Cancel unexecuted swap orders with expired CancelHeight

-After execution of `PoolBatch` all remaining swap orders with `CancelHeight` equal to or higher than current height are cancelled.
+After execution of `PoolBatch`, all remaining swap orders with `CancelHeight` equal to or higher than current height are cancelled.

 ## Refund escrowed coins

-Refund escrowed coins for cancelled swap order and failed create pool, deposit, withdraw messages.
+Refunds are issued for escrowed coins for cancelled swap order and failed create pool, deposit, and withdraw messages.